-NRP program income is revenue generated by NRP funds expended to implement an approved Transition Fund, Early Access, or Affordable Housing Reserve Fund project or First Step or Neighborhood Action Plan strategy, or accomplishing any other NRP related activity.
+NRP program income is revenue generated by NRP funds expended to implement an approved Transition Fund, Early Access, or Affordable Housing Reserve Fund project or First Step or Neighborhood Action Plan strategy, or accomplishing any other NRP related activity where one of the intents of the program, project, service or activity being funded is to recapture some or all of the NRP funds used for future investment by the neighborhood.
 The methods that may generate program income include, but are not limited to:

 - 1. Sale or lease of goods and services, tangible or intangible, purchased or produced with NRP funds; - 2.
 Sale or lease of real and personal property and equipment, tangible or intangible, purchased with NRP funds; - 3.
 Repayments of loans, grants or advances made with NRP funds; - 4.
-Interest or other earnings on or resulting from NRP funds; and - 5.
-Program, project or administrative fees on NRP funded programs, projects, services or activities.
+Interest or other earnings on or resulting from NRP funds; and

+5. Program, project or administrative fees generated by NRP funded programs, projects, services or activities.